aws/aws-pdk/packages/cloudscape-react-ts-website/docs/developer_guides/cloudscape-react-ts-website/index.md

 ## Getting started

-Instantiate your `CloudscapeReactTsWebsiteProject` from within your `.projenrc` file and then run `pdk` from the root of your momorepo.
+Instantiate your `CloudscapeReactTsWebsiteProject` from within your `.projenrc` file and then run `npx projen` from the root of your monorepo.

 ```ts
 new CloudscapeReactTsWebsiteProject({